 Marrakech Hues to Desert Blues is an exclusive creative and cultural retreat filled with photography and art workshops and moving musical encounters…

-Join an intimate group of creative artisans in the fall of 2018 to experience the ultimate Art of Travel adventure.
+Join an intimate group of creative artisans in the Spring of 2020 to experience the ultimate Art of Travel adventure.

 Throughout our two week journey together we’ll weave the creative learning experiences of our photography and art workshops into uniquely personal artworks-while we seek additional inspiration in the colors, culture, and connections we find on our journey from the Marrakech Medina through the Valley of 1,000 Kasbahs, to Ait Ifsoul at the edge of the Sahara desert in Morocco.
 The soulful soundtrack for our time together will be the beat of native African music- Sahara Blues and Gnaoua.